Toby Keith (album)

 Toby Keith is the debut studio album by American country music artist Toby Keith.
-Released on April 20, 1993, by Mercury Records, it features the singles "Should've Been a Cowboy", "He Ain't Worth Missing", "A Little Less Talk and a Lot More Action", and "Wish I Didn't Know Now".
-Respectively, these songs peaked at No. 1, No. 5, No. 2, and No. 2 on the Hot Country Songs charts.
-The album sold more than one million copies in the United States, earning RIAA platinum certification.
-All the songs, except for "Some Kinda Good Kinda Hold On Me" and "A Little Less Talk and a Lot More Action", were written solely by Keith.
+Released on April 20, 1993 by Mercury Records, the album sold more than one million copies in the United States, earning RIAA platinum certification.

+The first single, "Should've Been a Cowboy", spent two weeks atop the Billboard Hot Country Songs chart Follow up singles from Toby Keith included "He Ain't Worth Missing", "A Little Less Talk and a Lot More Action" and "Wish I Didn't Know Now".
+All of which were top 5 hits on the Hot Country Songs charts.

-"A Little Less Talk and a Lot More Action" was previously recorded by Hank Williams, Jr. on his album Maverick (1992).
+With the exception of "Some Kinda Good Kinda Hold on Me" and "A Little Less Talk and a Lot More Action", the entire album was written solely by Keith."
+A Little Less Talk and a Lot More Action" was previously recorded by Hank Williams, Jr. on his 1992 album Maverick.

-A remastered 25th anniversary edition, retitled Should’ve Been a Cowboy as a nod to the hit single from the album, was released on November 30, 2018, with three new bonus tracks added.
+A remastered 25th anniversary edition, retitled Should've Been a Cowboy as a nod to the hit single from the album, was released on November 30, 2018, with three new bonus tracks added.